Counselling platform for children of slain BSF personnel launched

 The about 2.65 lakh personnel BSF is the country’s largest border guarding force and it is primarily tasked to guard Indian fronts with Pakistan and Bangladesh.

 It also is tasked to render a variety of internal security duties.
-(AGENCIES)
+(PTI)